 - Solvemoji Emoji algebra maths.
 There are very simple ones that are great for young children (and ones for adults too)

 - Other online maths games — there are some great online maths games.
 I’m actually not really a fan of Mathletics or other programs like S.T.A.R.
 Maths.
 I’ve tried them out and find them repetitive and unengaging.
-Your kids might like them!
+Your kids might like them of course.
 If I’m looking for maths game, I generally just google for games on the topic we’re working on (e.g. skip counting or place value).
 There are some suggestions for online games in number 6 below.

 4) Teach Things You Like And Allow For Passion Projects